valheimPlus/BuildExpansion/README.md

 # Build Expansion

+### Latest update ensures compatability with custom hammers and other PieceTables

 Expands Hammer build table to desired height and width and adds a scrollbar.

 Main purpose is to allow for mod developers to add pieces to build without worrying about exceeding limits.